Year 1

 Watch the video clip from Ruth Miskin, as she explains how we use the phonics programme Read, Write Inc to teach the children in Year 1 to blend and read simple words.

 Here are the common exception words that pupils in Key Stage One learn to read and spell.
 Some of these are included on the weekly spelling tests.
-The children will be given their spellings to learn in the next few weeks.
+Here are the spelling lists for Spring 1, the spellings are also uploaded onto Ed Shed for the pupils to practise.

 Useful Websites